 There is often a post-processing step between the PLEXOS simulation and this report to ensure an appropriate allocation of constraints among generators sharing the bottlenecks.
 This is done by creating constraint subgroups within an area or spanning multiple different areas.
-The subgroups are selected based on an assessment of the raw PLEXOS results and based on TSO experience of dispatch down on the real system.
+The subgroups are selected based on an assessment of the raw PLEXOS results and based on our experience of dispatch down on the real system.
 The subgroups are chosen to group those generators into a constraint group that are expected to experience similar constraint levels.
 The subgroups are selected on the basis that they share a common transmission bottleneck, or they are electrically close to a congested area within the network.

-Area F is adjacent to Area E, and the power from Area E tends to flow onto the 220 kV circuit running from Kilpaddoge towards Knockraha.
-Area F pulls its power onto the 220 kV nodes in Area E or I. Any issues with the 220 kV circuit or with parallel paths can limit the generation in this area.
-Additionally, the issues binding for the circuits in Area E can create additional stress on the Area F and Area I circuits, as they merge with rescue flows.
+Area I is adjacent to Area E and the power from Area E tends to flow onto the 220 kV circuit running from Kilpaddoge towards Knockraha.
+Area I pulls in its power to the 220 kV nodes.
+Any issues with the 220 kV circuit or with parallel paths can limit the generation in this area.
+Additionally, the issues binding for the circuits in Area E can create additional stress on the Area F and Area I circuits, as they merge with rescue flows towards Knockraha.
 The area also benefits from the Celtic interconnector in the 2028 and Future Grid study scenarios.

-The contingencies and overloaded lines associated with the area are included in the Appendix C of the Assumptions and Methodology Report.
+The contingencies and overloaded lines associated with the area are included in Appendix C of the Assumptions and Methodology report.

-Analysis of Area F identified a constraint subgroup for solar and wind generation combining Area E, Area F and Area I. The subgroup nodes are given in Table 1-4.
+Analysis of Area I identified a constraint subgroup for solar and wind generation combining Area E, Area F and Area I. The subgroup nodes are given in Table 1-4.
 The constraints are shared on a pro-rata basis amongst the non-priority generators in the subgroup ahead of priority generators.
 The individual node level dispatch down is given in Section 2.